 The most common way USCIS officers have of spotting polygamous relationships is by paying attention to when and where children are born.
-The most recent version of the N-400 form, by requiring that all children be clearly listed and their relationship to the applicant noted, has increased the data available for the USCIS examiner who is checking for polygamous relationships.
+The N-400 form requires that all children be clearly listed and their relationship to the applicant noted.

 USCIS officers are also trained to pay attention to requests for legal name changes that appear unusual, particularly when the applicant is a female seeking to change her surname.
 A change of surname can signal to the USCIS officer that the woman is in a non-legal marital-type relationship.

 If you have committed bigamy in the past, but 1) you did not obtain your legal resident status through a bigamous marriage, and 2) it has been more than five years since you since one or both of your bigamous relationships ended, your history of bigamy should not, by itself, be enough for USCIS to deny your application for naturalization.

-If your bigamy was accidental – you believed your prior spouse was dead or you believed you were divorced – and you never actually lived in relationship with both spouses at the same time, you may not need to wait for five years from the time your divorce is legal.
+If your bigamy was accidental; for example, you believed your prior spouse was dead or you believed you were divorced; and you never actually lived in relationship with both spouses at the same time, you might not need to wait for five years from the time your divorce is legal.

-Nevertheless, you should never lie about your marital history on an immigration application, and your USCIS examiner will take your history of bigamy into consideration in determining whether you have the good moral character required to naturalize.
-If you were charged and convicted criminally of the bigamy, or if you have any other criminal or good moral character issues in your past, you should definitely consult an immigration attorney before applying to naturalize.
+Nevertheless, you shouldn't lie about your marital history on an immigration application, and your USCIS examiner will take your history of bigamy into consideration in determining whether you have the good moral character required to naturalize.
+If you were charged and convicted criminally of the bigamy, or if you have any other criminal or good moral character issues in your past, definitely consult an immigration attorney before applying to naturalize.

 If you practiced polygamy before immigrating to the United States, but neither you nor your spouse(s) have practiced it since becoming a legal permanent resident, your prior history of polygamy should not cause your naturalization application to be denied.